openstack/octavia/specs/version0.5/tls-data-security.rst

 .. seqdiag:: tls-data-security-2.diag

 2. Create a CertificateGenerator interface to generate certificates from CSRs.
-When an Amphora spins up, it will generate its own private key and CSR, then contact the controller and request a signed certificate.
-The controller will cause one to be generated [2] and return it to the Amphora (syncronous), which will configure the Amphora API to listen using that certificate.
-All future communications with the Amphora will do client certificate validation based on our (private) certificate authority.
+When the controller creates an Amphora, it will generate a private key and a CSR, generate a signed certificate from the CSR, and include the private key and signed certificate in a ConfigDrive for the new Amphora.
+It will also include a copy of the Controller's certificate on the ConfigDrive.
+All future communications with the Amphora will do certificate validation based on these certificates.
+For the Amphora, this will be based on our (private) certificate authority and the CN of the Amphora's cert matching the ID of the Amphora.
+For the Controller, the cert should be a complete match with the version provided.

-If we are unable to generate a certificate for the Amphora, we will respond with a 503 and the Amphora will be expected to wait some configurable retry period before trying again.

 (The CertificateManager and CertificateGenerator interfaces are separate because while Barbican can perform both functions, future implementations